truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Fix management of SNMPv3 user ([NAS-128335](https://ixsystems.atlassian.net/browse/NAS-128335)).

-<a href="https://ixsystems.atlassian.net/issues/?filter=10587" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 24.10-BETA.1 release.
+<a href="https://ixsystems.atlassian.net/issues/?filter=10587" target="_blank">Click here for the full changelog</a> of completed Jira tickets that are included in the 24.10-BETA.1 release.
 {{< include file="/static/includes/JiraFilterInstructions.md" >}}

 ### 24.10-BETA.1 Known Issues